andersm9/Meraki_IoT_CSV_Pandas/README.md

 This tool allows for the conversion of Meraki Sensor data from the native JSON encoding format to formats better suited to AI/ML processing - these are Comma Seperated Variable (CSV) format, and Pandas DataFrame (df) format.
-Machine Learning algorithms and other Data Wrangling tools use these formats as the imput.
+Machine Learning algorithms and other Data Wrangling tools use these formats as the input.
+The tool also splits the data into discrete 'chunks' of time.

 The tool is launched by the following command:
 > python Meraki_IoT_CSV.py